fossabot/Records/README.md

 ### Carthage and Sourcery

-* Install Carthage
+* Install Carthage.
-* Install Sourcery
+* Install Sourcery.
-* Create a yml file for sourcery
+* Create a yml file for sourcery.
 * Add annotation marks for sourcery in each of your NSManaged object suclasses.
+* Add a build phase for sourcery.

 Manually install the following.
 Can be done easily with [Homebrew](https://brew.sh).